How to Invest During a Bear Market

 Human emotions often guide our investment decisions in the worst ways, especially during a down market.
 As markets drop, fear reigns, causing investors to withdraw.
 In the “Cycle of Investor Emotion,” the maximum financial opportunity tends to be when the market, and your emotions, are at their lowest points.
 Warren Buffett’s advice for investors is to be “greedy when others are fearful.”
 Or just leave fear and greed out of the equation and apply basic consumer logic: buy when the price is low.

-When market prices fluctuate dramatically, it’s natural to flinch, but instead of panicking, lean into the data and the knowledge of the market’s historical performance, turn off the financial news and reach out to a fiduciary financial advisor you trust.
+When market prices fluctuate dramatically, it’s natural to flinch, but instead of panicking, lean into the data and the knowledge of the market’s historical performance, turn off the financial news and reach out to a financial advisor you trust.

 1. BlackRock, Bloomberg, Morningstar as of 12/31/21